limkokyew/tiny-applets/README.md

 the study helper will ask you questions based on what you've written in your notes.

+### 📄 File transfer app
+**Languages used**: Python

+**Libraries used**: ``pyqt5``

+If you have multiple devices, then you will probably have to transfer files between them occasionally.
+Instead of picking up the nearest USB stick or uploading the files to the cloud, you can use this app, which allows you to send and receive files from other, nearby devices.

 ### 🕔 Timer app
 **Languages used**: Python